parse-community/docs/_includes/android/push-notifications.md

 push.sendInBackground();
 ```

-If we store relationships to other objects in our `%{ParseInstallation}` class, we can also use those in our query.
+If we store relationships to other objects in our `ParseInstallation` class, we can also use those in our query.
 For example, we could send a push notification to all users near a given location like this.

 ```java
 // Find users near a given location